-→ Failing to Maintain Academic Progress
+▶ Failing to Maintain Academic Progress

-Any student who has been in our school and has not managed to make academic progress, resulting in termination from the program or transfer to avoid termination, will not be allowed to return in the future.
-Students who completed the program at Las Vegas East may not be admitted there and may only be admitted to the Advanced level at Las Vegas West.
-If they complete the program at Las Vegas West, they will not be readmitted in the future.
+Any student, who has been in our school and has not managed to make academic progress, resulting in termination from the program or transfer to avoid termination, will not be allowed to return in the future.
+Any student who has completed the program will not be readmitted in the future.